PATIENT SAFETY IS A PUZZLE.

 LONG-TERM IMPACT

-By engaging students and entrepreneurially minded innovators, the Patient Safety Technology Challenge aims to build patient safety technology study, invention, and R&D into academic and entrepreneurial enterprises.
+By engaging students and entrepreneurially minded innovators, the Patient Safety Technology Challenge aimed to build patient safety technology study, invention, and R&D into academic and entrepreneurial enterprises.
 Activated and aware young innovators will become the future administrative and clinical workforce, entrepreneurs, and engineers who will build safer, tech-enabled healthcare systems.

 JHF_Toggles_motion_12.jpg